Maman-ti

 Mamante or Mamanti (Kiowa: Ǥáuñ:mâmáñ:d̶è, shortened form Mâmáñ:d̶è, lit.
-Goose-Above-CameAlong-One), also known as "He Walks-Above", "Sky Walker", orSwan (c.
+Goose-Above-CameAlong-One), also known as "He Walks-Above", "Sky Walker", or Swan (c.
 1835 – July 28, 1875) was a Kiowa medicine man.

 His name is also translated in several ways, including Man-on-a-Cloud, Sky Walker, Walking Above, or Walks-in-the-Sky.
 After the head chief Dohäsan died in 1866, naming Guipago, or Lone Wolf the Elder, as his own designated heir and consequently establishing Satanta as the second-ranking chief, Mamanti assumed the role of a war chief, but he got real power when he gained screech owl medicine and became an owl prophet.
 His rivalry as a medicine man was versus Napawat (No Mocassins), a powerful and influential man friendly to Tene-angopte.

 Mamanti had two wives.
 He had several children with both of his wives, and also an adopted settler-born son with red hair named Tehan or Tejan.